maikka39/Personal-Website/content/posts/adventofctf/challenge_2.md

 When opening the website we're provided with a login form.
 If we fill in the form with random data, we're greeted with some text that says a guest cannot access the flag.

-After trying serveral things, I opened the devtools to have a look at the cookies.
+After trying several things, I opened the devtools to have a look at the cookies.
 Here we find a cookie with the name `authenticated`:

 ```cookie
 authenticated=eyJndWVzdCI6InRydWUiLCJhZG1pbiI6ImZhbHNlIn0%3D